vinumanikandan/R-visualization/README.md

      - Creating density plots
      - Creating and customizing bar plots
      - Creating heatmaps
+     - PCA

+5. **Conclusion**
+   - Resources for further learning (books, online tutorials, etc.)
+   - Q&A and Feedback

 # Introduction
 Base R can create different simple plots like scatter ,histograms,boxplots,barplots etc with limited asethetics.
 To enhance the athestics, elegances and to create complex plots/graphs with reproducibility we can need to use specialised libraries.
 There are many specialised libraries in the public domain that can be used.
 In this module we will look into **gggplot2** and **patchwork**.